 There was certain technology in my life that I couldn’t live without.
 But as my awareness grew, I ensured quality was the first consideration.
 Thankfully, Apple has been loyal to me–their products have always had a substantial lifecycle.
 Since I was a teenager, I have owned three Macs back-to-back–with a few short-lived Windows machines in between.
 I need a computer–it’s how I work, educate myself, write these brilliant posts, maintain certain social connections, pay bills, and generally manage much of my life.
 I have no hesitation in buying a new Mac every time one dies of old age.
 But certainly not for vanity.

 My iPhone is about to cark it.
 I’m in two-minds about replacing it with another smartphone.
 I am considering replacing it with some cheap, pre-paid thing and carrying my iPad (yes, yes, I have one) with me in the event I need to check email or look something up on the go.
 I have it.
 I should use it more.
-Rather than shelling out for another overlapping device.
+Rather than shelling out for another ‘overlapping’ device.

 To be sure, technology isn’t only about electronics.
 A broad definition of technology is “the application of scientific knowledge for practical purposes”.
 “Tools, machines, techniques, crafts, [and] systems” that arise from scientific understanding are all manifestations of technology.
 But for the sake of this article, technology will be expressed as manual techniques, tools and machines.
 A shovel is technology, as is a bike, as is a certain methods of weeding, as is a backhoe.
 Some are equal, some are not.

 In many ways, technology is getting away from us.
 It’s manifesting itself in bigger, faster, more distant forms.
 No longer are we prospecting for resources in our backyard, we’re looking to other planets for things we consider valuable or which are in short supply.
 To carry out such long-distance explorations we need huge, fast rocketships that can withstand extreme environments, made out of titanium and aluminum that has been produced by intensively mining our reserves and refined by using complex machinery fueled by other technologies.
 Our cars are becoming more complicated.
 In the past, a bush mechanic could fix the dicky clutch in a Hilux with a bit of fencing wire, a length of duct tape, and a stubby of beer for hydration.
 Now, airbags have airbags within airbags.
 The mechanics spanner has been replaced by a laptop.
 And we’re not far off not having to drive at all–cars have been taught to drive themselves!
 There’s a common thread amongst all these new high-technologies.
-They’ve lost their humanness and will, according to projections, take on an epihumanness–the technologies that we create, or that create themselves, will have their own consciousness.
+They’ve lost their humanness and will, according to projections, take on an epihumanness–the technologies that we create, or that creates itself, will have its own consciousness.

 Whilst this critique of technology sounds rather irksome, there is hope still.
 There is appropriate technology after all.
 But what makes technology ‘appropriate’?
 I believe the permaculture principles shed some light on the answer, in particular Holmgren’s 12 Principles: Observe and Interact, Catch and Store Energy, Obtain a Yield, Apply Self-Regulation and Accept Feedback, Use and Value Renewable Resources and Services, Produce No Waste, Design From Pattern to Detail, Integrate Rather than Segregate, Use Small and Slow Solutions, Use and Value Diversity, Use Edges and Value Margins, Creatively Use and Respond to Change.
 Obviously, some of these principles don’t act as a good filter for all proposed technologies.
 How Design From Pattern to Detail might apply to a petrol chainsaw, I’m not sure.
 But Use and Value Renewable Resources and Services could be applicable.
 It might mean the difference between buying a petrol chainsaw that requires fossil fuel, that is made from oil that has been shipped over vast distances; or an electric version, which is powered by the solar panels or wind turbine on your roof.
 Perhaps after careful consideration a manual bow saw will do.